Boyos999/AdditionalSpawnSystem/README.md

 # Included Spawn Tables
 - exampleSpawns.json
-  - Everything in this table is designed to be seen in seyda need, for quick testing/previewing
+  - Everything in this table is designed to be seen in seyda need, for testing/showcasing
   - Duplicates imperial guards & mudcrabs
   - Adds some protection for Arrille
   - Spawns mudcrabs and imperial guards in a couple shacks in seyda need